10 Things to Do on Taveuni for Foodies© FijiPocketGuide.com

 5. Indulge in a Traditional Lovo Feast

 The ultimate foodie experience in Fiji you can’t miss is trying a “lovo”.
 Lovo is a traditional food preparation method where food is wrapped in banana leaves and slow-cooked in an earth oven.
 The result is to die for.
-Once a week during the winter months, Wiwi Village put on a lovo and meke (traditional dance) night for resort guests at Taveuni Palms, Aroha Taveuni, Vacala Bay and others to enjoy and open your mind to a different way of life.
+Once a week during the winter months, Wiwi Village puts on a lovo and meke (traditional dance) night for resort guests at Taveuni Palms, Aroha Taveuni, Vacala Bay and others to enjoy and open your mind to a different way of life.
 An in-resort lovo feast is also organised once a week at the Paradise Taveuni resort.

 7. Sample Real Fijian Food in a Village Homestay